BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 **Technical explanations for the curious Farmer**

-Ok, so how _exactly_ does the vesting work and where are the Ripenable assets coming from?
+Ok, so how _exactly_ does the vesting work and where are the Choppable assets coming from?
 Let’s walk through an example.

 Let’s say someone buys 100 Fertilizer for 100 USDC, and this is the only Fertilizer sold so far.
 At a high level Beanstalk does two things—it recapitalizes pre-exploit LP Tokens and pre-exploit Beans.